franklang/docker-frontend/foundation-zurb-template/readme.md

+Please note:
-Please note: there's no tagged version of the foundation-zurb-template, so I had to start from master branch.
+* there's no tagged version of the foundation-zurb-template, so I had to start from master branch.
 This means code is subject to changes.
+* Browsersync NOT working

 Make sure the Dockerfile follows those requirements or adapt accordingly: https://github.com/zurb/foundation-zurb-template/tree/master#installation